bestmike007/bestmike007.github.io/source/_posts/2012-09-03-free-lightweight-groupware-solution-for-small-business.md

   - lightweight
   - Small Business
 ---
 It&#8217;s been a long time since my last blog post.
 Recently, I&#8217;ve been working on our own company since spring.
-We are planning to sell novel and creative things targeted United States market on <a title="Find Unique Gifts, Unusual Products and Home Décor at Claybox!" href="http://www.claybox.com/" target="_blank">www.claybox.com</a>.
+We are planning to sell novel and creative things targeted United States market.
 As the director of the IT department of our company, I&#8217;ve been considering how everyone in our company can co-operate.
 We&#8217;re planning to deploy several common groupware systems, e.g. the bug tracking system, the internal wiki system, etc. And we also need an active directory to provide credentials for these systems.

 <!--more-->